 - Adjustable Censorship: The game's content levels can be set from "Adult", "Moderate", and "Family."
 The setting affects the voice clips and animations featured, and alternate labels can be applied to the playfield elements to match.
 However, even the mildest "Family" level will include some fart jokes.

 - Ass Shove: The match sequence involves Brian blowing and popping a bubble-gum bubble from his rear.

-- Butt Monkey: Meg.Stewie: "I never thought I'd see Meg worth something."
+- Butt Monkey: Meg, as usual.Stewie: "I never thought I'd see Meg worth something."